In short

 The purpose of a cover letter is to give a preview, or a sneak-peak, into what your resume will contain.
 It links your resume to the role that you are applying for and persuades the hiring manager that your application is worth the time to read.

 A cover letter is often over-looked, or approached as an after-thought.
-After all, you’ve spent hours perfecting your resume – surely the resume is the most important element?
+After all, you’ve spent hours perfecting your resume, surely the resume is the most important element?
 Wrong.
 The cover letter is usually the first thing an employer will see, before they begin to read your resume.
-Therefore, it’s critical that you invest the time to get your resume cover letter right.
+Therefore, it’s critical that you invest the time to learn how to write a cover letter.

 Email cover letter